happy couple

 Conclusion

-While there are no guarantees in life, investing the time and energy into developing a strong relationship in the first year of marriage can help couples to lay the foundation for a long-lasting and loving union.
+While there are no guarantees in life, investing time and energy in developing a strong relationship in the first year of marriage can help couples lay the foundation for a long-lasting and loving union.
 If you are feeling unsure or worried about any aspects of your relationship, it is always beneficial to seek out professional advice and assistance.
 No matter where you are on your journey of marriage, always remember that both divorce and marriage are equally valid options and that you should never feel obligated to stay in a relationship if it is not right for you.